Diplomatic Security Service: Diplomatic Security Service

 Congress formed a commission headed by Admiral Bobby Ray Inman to look into the bombings of U.S. diplomatic facilities in Beirut.
 The resultant Inman Report recommended that security at the State Department needed to be elevated to a higher priority.

-In 1985, Congress created the Bureau of Diplomatic Security (DS), headed by the assistant secretary of state for diplomatic security, and the Diplomatic Security Service (DSS), headed by the Director of DSS, who is subordinate to the assistant secretary of state for DS.
+In 1985, Congress created the Bureau of Diplomatic Security (DS), headed by the assistant secretary of state for diplomatic security, and the Diplomatic Security Service (DSS), headed by the Director of DSS, who is subordinate to the assistant secretary of state for diplomatic security.
 However, DSS is the federal law enforcement agency, and not the Bureau of Diplomatic Security (DS).

-The director of DSS is an active DSS agent and is often referred as the principal deputy assistant secretary (PDAS), as he/she is senior to the various assistant directors of diplomatic security who hold positions equivalent to deputy assistant secretary (DAS).
+The director of DSS is an active DSS agent who also serves as a principal deputy assistant secretary of state (PDAS), as they are senior to the various assistant directors of diplomatic security who hold positions equivalent to deputy assistant secretary of state (DAS).

-The PDAS designation signifies the DSS director's preeminence over the other DASs within DSS, while at the same time signifying his/her position under the assistant secretary of state for Diplomatic Security.
+The PDAS designation signifies the DSS director's preeminence over the other DASs within DSS, while at the same time signifying their position under the assistant secretary of state for diplomatic security.

-The first assistant secretaries for DS were senior Foreign Service officers, while the last several have been retired senior DSS special agents.
+The first assistant secretaries of state for diplomatic security were senior Foreign Service officers, while the last several have been retired senior DSS special agents.
 With the creation of DSS, its ranks grew to well over 1,000 agents.
-However, by the mid-1990s, budget cutbacks were foisted on the U.S. State Department by Congress, and the department in turn trimmed the budget of DSS to the point where it had dwindled to a little over 600 agents.
+However, by the mid-1990s, in the wake of wider budget cutbacks passed by Congress, the department trimmed the budget of DSS to the point where it had dwindled to a little over 600 agents.

 Although DSS was by then a bureau within the State Department, the vast majority of RSOs overseas continued to report to the administration officer.
 This changed in 1999, as fallout from the East Africa embassy bombings of 1998.

-The terse message from the then undersecretary for management announcing the immediate change made it clear that this action was against his best judgment and insinuated that it was done because then Secretary of State Madeleine Albright ordered it.

-This change stripped DSS out from under administration officers and placed the RSO directly under the deputy chief of mission (DCM) in the chain of command at an embassy.
+The terse message from the undersecretary of state for management announcing the immediate change made it clear that this action was against his best judgment and insinuated that it was done because then Secretary of State Madeleine Albright ordered it.
+This change stripped DSS from under administration officers and placed the RSO directly under the deputy chief of mission (DCM) in the chain of command at an embassy.